Adam Price

 Adam Robert Price (born 23 September 1968) is a Welsh politician who served as Leader of Plaid Cymru from September 2018 to May 2023.
-He has been the Member of the Senedd (MS) for Carmarthen East and Dinefwr since 2016, having previously been a Member of Parliament (MP) for the same Westminster constituency from 2001 to 2010.
+He has been the Member of the Senedd (MS) for Sir Gaerfyrddin, and formerly Carmarthen East and Dinefwr, since 2016.
+Price was previously a Member of Parliament (MP) for the same Westminster constituency from 2001 to 2010.
+He is currently serving as Member of Senedd for Sir Gaerfyrddin and Cabinet Minister for Enterprise.

 Early life and career

 Price was born in Carmarthen and grew up in Tycroes.
 His father, Rufus, was a miner at Betws Colliery.
 His parents were Welsh speakers, but raised their children to speak English; Price was taught Welsh as a teenager by his brother Adrian.
 His parents were active in politics, starting a branch of Plaid Cymru in Ammanford, Carmarthenshire.

 He went to Ysgol Dyffryn Aman in Ammanford.
 He later studied at Cardiff University, gaining a BA in European Community studies in 1991.
 He also studied at Saarland University in Saarbrücken in Germany.

 After graduating, Price worked as a research associate at Cardiff University's department of city and regional planning.
 From 1998, he was the managing director of the Newidiem Economic Development Consultancy.